Robotmurlock/MATF-NI-Mapper/README.md

 ## Mapper - Topological background and motivation

 The Mapper algorithm is explained in three sections:
-- Theory required for understanding theory behind mapper algorithm;
+- Math theory required for mapper algorithm;
 - Mapper: Construction of simplical complex (e.g. graph) from cover;
 - Mapper: Multiresolution motivation (level of detail).